-You Know Who Brigham Young Was, But Have You Ever Gone and Visited Him?
+You Know Who Brigham Young Was, But Have You Ever Gone to Visit Brigham Young?

 This article about Brigham Young is presented by Temple Square.
 Experience the beautiful landscape and historic buildings of Salt Lake City’s Temple Square, one of Utah’s top tourist attractions.
 Book a free tour today!
-Plus Visit the Brigham Young Memorial Garden just a block away.
+Plus Visit Brigham Young and the Brigham Young Memorial Garden just a block away.

 Brigham Young was born in Vermont in 1801 was baptized a member of the Church of Jesus Christ of Latter-day Saints in 1832.
 He became ordained as an apostle in 1835 and, after Joseph Smith’s death in 1844, was chosen to be the leader of the Church of Jesus Christ of Latter Day Saints until his death in 1877.
 Brigham Young led an exodus of thousands of members of the Church of Jesus Christ of Latter-day Saints from Illinois in 1846.
 After arriving in the Salt Lake Valley about a year later, he proclaimed “This is the Right Place.”
 The prophet immediately chose a site to build a temple and then planned the rest of the city around it.
 Temple Square was born.